 From budding astronomers to wildlife admirers, telescopes have the power to bring the faraway up close.
-Whether you want to view the night sky with high definition clarity and take a look at the moons around Jupiter, or you love to spot birds, deer, and other types of wildlife while taking a walk through nature, a telescope is an excellent gift for yourself and anyone who has an eye for the outdoors.
+Whether you want to view the night sky with high definition clarity, take a look at the moons around Jupiter, or you love to spot birds, deer, and other types of wildlife while taking a walk through nature, a telescope is an excellent gift for yourself and anyone who has an eye for the outdoors.

 If you’re new to using a telescope, the learning curve can seem intimidating.
 Not only are you learning the ins and outs of the telescope, but you’re also using a new tripod.
-That’s why we’ve chosen three telescopes from companies that go above and beyond to help their customers.
+That’s why we’ve chosen telescopes from companies that go above and beyond to help their customers.
 You could say they’re out of this world.

 1. Celestron PowerSeeker

 The PowerSeeker uses a manual German equatorial mount for smooth tracking of faraway objects.
 The telescope comes with a 4mm and 20mm eyepiece and a Barlow lens that can triple the power of each eyepiece.
 The PowerSeeker is a great entry point for adults who are purchasing their first telescope.

 2. Celestron AstroMaster

 The AstroMaster comes with a portable and lightweight tripod, as well as two eyepieces and a red dot finder scope.
 Panning is smooth thanks to the Alt-AZ control, which gives users the ability to accurately point at objects.
 The AstroMaster includes 10mm and 20mm eyepieces and is strong enough to reach Saturn’s rings and Jupiter’s moons.
 Users also have the option to purchase upgraded eyepieces for better vision.

-3. Meade Instruments AZ Refractor Telescope
+6. Meade Instruments AZ Refractor Telescope

 The Meade Instruments AZ Refractor Telescope comes with a 70mm aperture and two eyepieces measuring 26mm and 9mm, both of which double in magnification thanks to the Barlow lens included in the set.
 The telescope sits on top of a tripod that features a slow-motion control rod that makes it easy to smoothly track objects during the day and night.
-At only 7 pounds, the Meade Instruments AZ Refractor Telescope is the lightest telescope on our list.
+At only seven pounds, the Meade Instruments AZ Refractor Telescope is the lightest telescope on our list.

 Cons: Tripod is rather wobbly and difficult to assemble.